 Worship of Benzaiten arrived in Japan during the 6th through 8th centuries, mainly via the Chinese translations of the Sutra of Golden Light, which has a section devoted to her.
 She is also mentioned in the Lotus Sutra and often depicted holding a Biwa, a traditional Japanese lute, just as Saraswati holds a Veena.
 Benzaiten is a Syncretic entity with both a Buddhist and a Shinto side.

-Referred to as Sarasvati Devi in Sanskrit, Benzaiten is the goddess of everything that flows: water, time, words, speech, eloquence, music and by extension, knowledge.
+Referred to as Sarasvati Devi in Sanskrit, Benzaiten is the goddess of everything that flows: water, time, words, speech, eloquence, music, and by extension, knowledge.
 The original characters used to write her name read “Biancaitian” in Chinese and “Bensaiten” in Japanese and reflect her role as the goddess of eloquence.
 Because of the Sutra of Golden Light

-promised protection of the state, in Japan she became a protector-deity, at first of the state and then of people.
+promised protection of the state, in Japan she became a protector-deity, at first of the state and then of the people.

 Ebisu or called Hiruko is the Japanese god of fishermen and luck.
 He is the only one of the seven to originate purely from Japan without any Hindu or Chinese influence.